ZiadMarey/Employee-Management-Website/README.md

 The Website is developed for the purpose of learning and practicing Java Springboot as a Backend.

 ## Project Status
-Planning to add Login and Authentication features in the upcoming days, but other than that, planning to move on to the next project
+Planning to add Login and Authentication features in the upcoming days.

 # Technologies Used
 Frontend: React